Albert Günther: Early life and career

 Günther was born in Esslingen in Swabia (Württemberg).
-His father was a Stiftungs-Commissar in Esslingen and his mother was Eleonora Nagel.
+His father Friedrich Gotthilf Günther (1800–1835) was a Stiftungs-Commissar in Esslingen and his mother, Eleonora Louise née Nagel (1806–1899)l, was from Bremen.
 He initially schooled at the Stuttgart Gymnasium.
 His family wished him to train for the ministry of the Lutheran Church for which he moved to the University of Tübingen.
 A brother shifted from theology to medicine, and he, too, turned to science and medicine at Tübingen in 1852.
 His first work was "Ueber den Puppenzustand eines Distoma" (On the pupal state of Distoma).
 He graduated in medicine with an M.D. from Tübingen in 1858, the same year in which he published a handbook of zoology for students of medicine.
 His mother moved to England, and when he visited the country in 1855, he met John Edward Gray and Professor Richard Owen at the British Museum.
 This led to an offer to work at the British Museum in 1857, where his first task was to classify 2000 snake specimens.
 After the death of John Edward Gray in 1875, Günther was appointed Keeper of Zoology at the Natural History Museum, a position he held until 1895.
 The major work of his life was the eight-volume Catalogue of Fishes (1859–1870, Ray Society).
 He also worked on the reptiles and amphibians in the museum collection.
 In 1864, he founded the Record of Zoological Literature and served as editor for six years.
 He was one of the editors for the Annals and Magazine of Natural History for more than thirty years.
 His landmark paper on tuatara anatomy was the first to establish that the tuatara reptile was not a lizard, but in fact the only living member of an entirely new group of reptiles, which he named Rhynchocephalia.
 Fossil and genetic evidence have subsequently confirmed Günther's assertion, and the tuatara is now recognised as the only living member of a once diverse lineage that shared a common ancestor with Squamata (lizards and snakes) over 240 million years ago.